arskom/spyne/doc/source/manual/helloworld.rst

 ===========

 This example uses the stock simple wsgi webserver to deploy this service.
 You should probably use a full-fledged server when deploying your service for production purposes.

 Defining an Rpclib Service
 --------------------------

+Here we introduce the fundamental mechanisms the rpclib offers to expose your services.

 This example is available here: http://github.com/arskom/rpclib/blob/master/examples/helloworld_soap.py.
 ::